Levent0z/docsify/2022/css-refresher.md

 }
 ```

-- The function `var(--name, fallbackvalue)` accepts an optional fallback vale.
+- The function `var(--name, fallbackvalue)` accepts an optional fallback value.
 - Redefined variables can override global variables locally.

 Dealing with variables in JavaScript: